astellwag/preisagent/README.md

 ## Signal suppoort

 When invoked with parameter -s Group-ID, it will send a signal message to group Group_ID.
 This requires <https://github.com/AsamK/signal-cli> configured and running as a system-dbus service.
-For now, this uses the first accound configured with signal-cli.
+For now, this uses the first account configured with signal-cli.